jboss-developer/jboss-sandbox-quickstarts/ejb-security-plus/README.md

 This user is used to both connect to the server and is used for the actual EJB invocation.

-For an example of how to use the add-user utility, see instructions in the root README file located here: [Add User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CREATE_USERS.md).
+For an example of how to use the add-user utility, see the instructions located here: [Add an Application User](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/CREATE_USERS.md#add-an-application-user).

 ### Add Users Manually